Prevention and Screening | Symptoms and Diagnosis | Treatment | For More Information

 Colon Cancer Prevention and Screening

-Recommended screening for colon cancer starts at age 50 for average risk patients and age 45 for African Americans.
+Recommended screening for colon cancer starts at age 45.
 Colonoscopy remains the gold standard for detecting precancerous polyps ‒ helping to stop colon cancer before it starts.
 Performing countless numbers of colonoscopies, our experienced board-certified gastroenterologists focus on colon cancer prevention through the removal of polyps.
 Precursors to the development of cancer, polyps become cancerous in about 10% of cases if undetected and left in place to grow.

 In addition to a screening colonoscopy, adopting healthy lifestyle and dietary practices can reduce the risk of developing colon cancer.